 Bridgette has been involved in the performing arts since she was 15 years old.
-After a meeting of minds with Christina Costigan in 1999, and an overwhelming desire to take control of her creative direction, Baggage Productions was born.
-Bridgette has written over 30 plays, a combination of short, one act and full length plays.
-In 2005 Bridgette won the RE Ross Trust Playwrights’ Script Development Award and again in 2009, she was also shortlisted for the Griffin award in 2006.
-Bridgette’s short pieces have been performed over Australia and also abroad.
+Bridgette is a director, writer, performer and producer, she has written over 30 plays, a combination of short, one act and full length plays.
+Bridgette has won the RE Ross Trust Award twice and her work has been performed across Australia and in the UK.
 Apart from being remarkably glib Bridgette also enjoys reading and baking.

 Christina has written numerous monologues, sketch comedy and short plays, some of which have been performed in Short & Sweet Melbourne and Sydney, Play Six, Bite Size theatre in the UK, and on stages in Los Angeles and New York.
 Christina is also an actor, with a BA in Drama and Media from Deakin University (Rusden), and has performed in countless plays from Shakespeare to Stoppard via Genet and Brecht.
 From 2009 to 2011, Christina lived and worked in Los Angeles where she undertook further training with veteran actor Vincent Guastaferro, and improvisation at Upright Citizens Brigade.
 Christina also brought Baggage to LA, producing a version of Beaten Hearts, co-wrote and performed in a sketch comedy show in Hollywood, and appeared in several short films.
 As a producer, while loving all her ‘children’/productions, she is most proud of the Madwomen Monologues, and the remarkable writing, directing and acting talent it attracts each year.